National Catholic Invitational Tournament

 The National Catholic Invitational Tournament (NCIT) was a men's college basketball tournament played in the late 1940s and early 1950s.
 At the time the NCIT was one of the three major college basketball postseason tournaments that included the NCAA, NIT, and NCIT.
 In 1949 the NCAA and NIT tournaments featured only eight invites each and the scarcity of post season opportunities allowed the NCIT to provide an option for quality basketball programs without conference affiliations to participate in post season play.
 Only Catholic schools were invited to participate.
 In the inaugural year sixteen Catholic schools were invited to participate, but the tournament reduced the field to eight teams in 1950.

 Champions

 1949 National Catholic Invitation Tournament

 Regis College captured the inaugural NCIT championship in Denver by defeating St. Francis 51-47.
-The Rangers were one of four seeded teams that included Gonzaga, St. Thomas and Siena.
+The Rangers were one of four seeded teams that included Gonzaga, St. Thomas (MN), and Siena.
 Regis would advance to the finals to play St. Francis of Brooklyn.
 The Terriers were invited to participate in the tournament featured star Tommy Gallagher.
 Gallagher was awarded a trophy as the Tournaments outstanding player.
 Regis placed three players on the all tournament team.